Primis1/Obsidian-Vault/front-end/JS Advanced/Advanced Objects/Object Prototype.md

 ***
 [[JS object]]
 ### Special values:
-1. #prototype - is an object from which every object inherits properties  every object inherits properties from it's prototype, if there are any
+1. #prototype - is an object from which every `object in JS` inherits properties.
+It is also a wrapper therefore "*==In JS everything is an== object*" exist

 ### To know: